 Having your own swipe file means you have a personal library of content.
 You build up a library of data points, sentence structures, and examples that you can’t find on Google.

 It also helps to ease writers’ block too.
 Let’s say you’re writing a sales page and you’re unsure which headline to create.
 If you’ve bookmarked 10 great examples you’ve come across before, your own headline swipe file gives you a headstart.
 You already know which formulas have worked on you.
 Chances are, they’ll work on your target audience, too.

 Plus, keeping a copywriting swipe file means you actually learn from the things you read.
-Not only does it make you feel less guilty for doing passive research, but you build your copywriting skills by understanding which things pique your interest (and why.)
+Not only does it make you feel less guilty for doing research, but you build your copywriting skills by understanding which things pique your interest (and why.)
 You begin to understand the psychology behind writing.

 15 swipe file examples